pankaj-2702/task-manager/README.md

 - Add new tasks
 - Remove completed tasks
 - Mark tasks as done using checkboxes
 - Popup animation for task interactions
+- responsive layout for differnt devices

 ## 🛠️ Tech Stack
 - **HTML** – Structure of the app